 - Static website

-A static website is one for which the HTML is NOT generated using a programming language like Python, Ruby, or PHP.
+A static website is based on HTML that doesn't change dynamically, and is NOT generated using a programming language like Python, Ruby, or PHP.

 - Paste the entire snippet into the HTML on your web pages, just before the closing

 If you want to send data from a single page to multiple properties, you can track a page using multiple accounts or multiple properties within a single account.